fanoframework/fanoframework.github.io/dependency-container/index.md

 For a service to be able to work with `IDependencyContainer` implementation, it must implements `IDependency` interface.
 Fano Framework comes with base class `TInjectableObject` that implements `IDependency` interface.

+## Service registration

+To register a service, dependency container provides two method `add()` and `factory()`.
+See "Single vs multiple instance"  section for explanation.

 For example, following code registers service factory `TSimpleRouterFactory` with name `router`.
 This factory class will create `TRouter` class.

 ```
 container.add('router', TSimpleRouterFactory.create());
 ```

+## Retrieve service instance from dependency container

 Later, to get instance of `router` from container,